 |Graphite packing pressure||10.0MPa|

-PTFE packing is made of pure PTFE dispersion resin as raw material.
-The raw material film is first made, and then twisted, braided and woven into packing.
-It can be widely used in food, pharmaceutical, paper-making chemical fiber and other valves and pumps with high cleanliness requirements and strong corrosive media.
+PTFE packing is made from pure PTFE dispersion resin as the raw material.
+The raw material film is first produced, then twisted, braided, and woven into packing material.
+It is widely used in valves and pumps in industries with high cleanliness requirements, such as food, pharmaceuticals, paper-making, and chemical fibers, and can handle strong corrosive media effectively.